Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Introduction

 In Section~\ref{sec:properties}, we state some first mathematical properties of IGO.
-These include monotone improvement of the objective function, invariance properties, the form of IGO for exponential families of probability distributions, and the case of noisy objective functions.
+These include monotone improvement of the objective function, invariance properties, and the form of IGO for exponential families of probability distributions.\del{, and the case of noisy objective functions.}

 In Section~\ref{sec:IGOML} we explain the theoretical relationships between IGO, maximum likelihood estimates and the cross-entropy method.
-In particular, IGO is uniquely characterized by a weighted log-likelihood maximization property.
+In particular, IGO is uniquely characterized by a weighted log-likelihood maximization property (Theorem~\ref{thm:IGOML}).

-In Section~\ref{sec:CMA-PBIL-IGO}, we derive several well-known optimization algorithms from the IGO framework.
-These include PBIL, versions of CMA-ES and other Gaussian \new{evolutionary algorithms} such as EMNA.
-This also illustrates how a large step size results in more and more differing algorithms w.r.t.\ the continuous-time IGO flow.
+In Section~\ref{sec:CMA-PBIL-IGO}, we apply the IGO framework to explicit families of probability distributions.
+Several well-known optimization algorithms are recovered this way.
+These include PBIL (Sec.~\ref{sec:PBIL}) using Bernoulli distributions, and versions of CMA-ES and other evolutionary algorithms such as EMNA and xNES (Sec.~\ref{sec:gaussian}) using Gaussian distributions.

-In Section~\ref{sec:RBM}, we illustrate how IGO can be used to design new optimization algorithms.
-As a proof of concept, we derive the IGO algorithm associated with restricted Boltzmann machines for discrete optimization, allowing for multimodal optimization.
-We perform a preliminary experimental study of the specific influence of the Fisher information matrix on the performance of the algorithm and on diversity of the optima obtained.
+\new{Appendix~\ref{sec:discussion} discusses further aspects, perspectives and implementation matters of the IGO framework.} In Appendix~\ref{sec:RBM}, we illustrate how IGO can be used to design new optimization algorithms, by deriving the IGO algorithm associated with restricted Boltzmann machines.
+We illustrate experimentally, on a simple bimodal example, the specific influence of the Fisher information matrix on the optimization trajectories, and in particular on the diversity of the optima obtained. \new{Appendix~\ref{sec:moremath} details}\del{ The Appendix also contains further discussion, details for} a number of further mathematical properties of IGO (such as its invariance properties or the case of noisy objective functions). \new{Appendix~\ref{sec:proofs} contains the previously omitted}\del{, as well as the} proofs of the mathematical statements.

-In Section~\ref{sec:discussion}, we discuss related work, and in particular, IGO's relationship with and differences from various other optimization algorithms such as natural evolution strategies or the cross-entropy method.
-We also sum up the main contributions of the paper and the design philosophy of IGO.

-\section{Algorithm description}
+\section{Algorithm Description}

-We now present the outline of our algorithms.
+We now present the outline of the algorithm.
 Each step is described in more detail in the sections below.

-Our method can be seen as an \emph{estimation of distribution algorithm}: at each time $t$, we maintain a probability distribution $P_{\theta^t}$ on the search space $X$, where $\theta^t\in \Theta$.
+The IGO flow can be seen as an \emph{estimation of distribution algorithm}: at each time $t$, we maintain a probability distribution $P_{\theta^t}$ on the search space $X$, where $\theta^t\in \Theta$.
 The value of $\theta^t$ will evolve so that, over time, $P_{\theta^t}$ gives more weight to points $x$ with better values of the function $f(x)$ to optimize.